saurabhghewari/sampleApp-ec2/README.md

   - "echo 'deb http://apt.newrelic.com/debian/ newrelic non-free' | sudo tee /etc/apt/sources.list.d/newrelic.list"

 This command adds deb http://apt.newrelic.com/debian/ newrelic non-free to /etc/apt/sources.list.d/newrelic.list.
-It creates the file if it does not exist.
-	This step is only required once per system.
+It creates the file if it does not exist.This step is only required once per system.